Meet Jane

 After completing a BCom in Information Systems from the University of Fort Hare (a university that has produced a few African presidents, including Nelson Mandela), can you tell I’m a proud alumnus?
 I returned home (Zambia).
 At least this is something I’ll always be most proud of, even if I never used the degree much anyway.

-The plan involved extending my stay in South Africa to explore the country further and potentially secure my first corporate job as a big girl but life happened; I experienced one of the first existential crises in my life and work.
-Naturally, I had to return home (Zambia); at the time, I had just met Alex, now my partner (online; that story is below).
+The plan involved extending my stay in South Africa to explore the country further and potentially secure my first corporate job as a big girl, but life happened; I experienced one of the first existential crises in my life and work.
+Naturally, I had to return home (Zambia); at the time, I had just met Alex, now my partner.

-In summary, going back to Zambia didn’t bring about any changes; in fact, it exacerbated the situation.
-I was feeling unfulfilled, as if I didn’t belong—I guess the universe was telling me there is so much out in the world and you’re not meant to be stuck in one place.
-And sometimes its just important to listen to our intrusion.
+In summary, returning to Zambia didn’t bring about any changes; in fact, it exacerbated the situation.
+I felt unfulfilled, as if I didn’t belong—I guess the universe was telling me there is so much out in the world, and you’re not meant to be stuck in one place.
+And sometimes it’s just important to listen to our intuition.

 Chapter 4 – Leaving Home and Moving to London, United Kingdom

-Moving to London was an exciting chapter of my life with Alex (his entire work life was in London for almost 7 years at the time).
+Moving to London was an exciting chapter of my life with Alex (his entire life was in London).
 This meant our long-distance relationship was coming to an end.

 I had so much aspiration workwise (at the time I just began my creative freelancing journey back in Zambia, but I had so many missed opportunities to develop my professional skills due to location limitations, one of the disadvantages of freelancing and remote working).